 San Diego is known for many things, such as some of the best beaches in Southern California… and tasty coffee is slowly becoming one of the things making the city famous.

-This is a guide to the best coffee in San Diego, California and will include several amazing San Diego cafes worthy of visiting if you’re headed to this Southern California city.
+This is a guide to the best coffee shops in San Diego, California, and will include several amazing San Diego cafes worthy of visiting if you’re headed to this Southern California city.

 If you have any additional places to recommend for coffee in San Diego, please drop them in the comments.